koitsu/tcecosystem-guide/content/thorswap/ledger/index.md

 is able to aggregate all the assets/quantities into one lump sum.
 This is indirectly described in the official Ledger document titled [Understanding Crypto Addresses and Derivation Paths][2].
-However, THORSwap cannot do this -- it can only see one index at a time (default index 0).
+However, THORSwap cannot do this &mdash; it can only see one index at a time (default index 0).
 Here's an example:

 - Pretend your Ledger Live says you have 1.2 BTC total